 Paragon Waste (UK) Ltd: In June 2014, PWS and PCI Consulting Ltd ("PCI") formed Paragon Waste (UK) Ltd ("Paragon UK Joint Venture") to develop, permit and exploit the PWS waste destruction technology within the territory of Ireland and the United Kingdom.
 PWS and PCI each own 50% of the voting shares of Paragon UK Joint Venture.
-Operations to date of the Paragon UK Joint Venture have been limited to formation, the delivery of a CoronaLuxTM unit with a third party in the United Kingdom and application and permitting efforts with regulatory entities.
+Operations to date of the Paragon UK Joint Venture have been limited to formation, the delivery of a CoronaLux[TM] unit with a third party in the United Kingdom and application and permitting efforts with regulatory entities.

 P&P Company: In February 2015, PWS and Particle Science Tech of Environmental Protection, Inc. ("Particle Science") formed a joint venture, Particle & Paragon Environmental Solutions, Inc ("P&P") to exploit the PWS technology in China, including Hong Kong, Macao and Taiwan.
-PWS and Particle Science each own 50% of P&P. Operations to date have been limited to formation of P&P and the sale and delivery of a CoronaLuxTM unit to Particle Science in China.
+PWS and Particle Science each own 50% of P&P. Operations to date have been limited to formation of P&P and the sale and delivery of a CoronaLux[TM] unit to Particle Science in China.

-PWS MWS Joint Venture In October 2014, PWS and Medical Waste Services, LLC ("MWS") formed a contractual joint venture to exploit the PWS medical waste destruction technology.
-In 2015, MWS licensed and installed a CoronaLux[TM] unit at an MWS facility, and subsequently received a limited permit to operate from the South Coast Air Quality Management District ("SCAQMD") and the California Department of Public Health.
-In November 2017, PWS received final air quality permit approval from SCAQMD allowing for full operations of the CoronaLux[TM] unit at the MWS facility.
+PWS MWS Joint Venture: In October 2014, PWS and Medical Waste Services, LLC ("MWS") formed a contractual joint venture to exploit the PWS medical waste destruction technology.
+In 2015, MWS licensed and installed a CoronaLuxTM unit at an MWS facility, and subsequently received a limited permit to operate from the South Coast Air Quality Management District ("SCAQMD") and the California Department of Public Health.
+In November 2017, PWS received final air quality permit approval from SCAQMD allowing for full operations of the CoronaLuxTM unit at the MWS facility.

 Paragon Southwest Joint Venture: In December 2017, PWS and GulfWest Waste Solutions, LLC ("GWWS") formed Paragon Southwest Medical Waste, LLC ("PSMW") to exploit the PWS medical waste destruction technology.
 PSMW has an exclusive license to the CoronaLuxTM technology in a six-state area of the Southern United States.
-In addition to the equity position, PWS is the operating partner for the business and sell a number of additional systems to the joint venture over the next five years.
-In 2017, PSMW purchased and installed three CoronaLuxTM units at an PSMW facility.
-Operations in the form of medical waste destruction began in the first quarter of 2018.
+In addition to the equity position, PWS is the operating partner for the business and will sell a number of additional systems to the joint venture over the next five years.
+In 2017, PSMW purchased and installed three CoronaLuxTM units at a PSMW facility.